Position: Managing Director of Development

 -Ashley, Madison Park Zone Member

 Scholar Athletes (SA) is committed to supporting academic achievement through athletics and was designed to reduce the opportunity gap for urban public high school students.
-Through its programming, which includes Academic Coaching and Mentoring, Health and Wellness initiatives, and Post-Secondary Planning, Scholar Athletes strives to enhance the scholar-athlete experience, provide regular instruction to the coaching staff, and improve academic performance and personal growth for the more than 5,000 high school aged youth it serves annually across the Commonwealth.
+Through its programming, which includes Academic Coaching and Mentoring, Health and Wellness initiatives, and College and Career Planning, Scholar Athletes strives to improve academic performance and personal growth for the more than 5,000 high school aged youth it serves annually across the Commonwealth.

-To read more about the program’s impact, visit https://wearescholarathletes.org/. our scholar-athletes
+To read more about the program’s impact, visit https://wearesa.org/our-impact/by-the-numbers/

-Scholar Athletes is seeking an experienced and engaging Managing Director of Advancement to further develop and execute an overall fundraising strategy for the organization.
-With primary responsibility for diversifying revenue streams and broadening the donor base, the Managing Director of Advancement will work closely with the Executive Director, founder, and Board to develop a pipeline of major gift prospects/donors, successfully solicit and steward a sizable portfolio of donors; and contribute to the overall improvement and infrastructure strengthening of the development function at Scholar Athletes to support outcome achievement and future growth of the organization.
+Scholar Athletes is seeking an experienced and engaging Managing Director of Development to further develop and execute an overall fundraising strategy for the organization.
+With primary responsibility for overseeing the diversification of revenue streams and broadening the donor base, the Managing Director of Development will work closely with the Executive Director, founder, and Board to develop a pipeline of major gift prospects/donors, successfully solicit and steward a sizable portfolio of donors; and strengthen the development function at Scholar Athletes to support outcome achievement and future growth of the organization.

-• Raise at least $1M a year for the organization from individuals, foundations, corporations, and other partners, and
+• Raise at least $2M a year for the organization from individuals, foundations, corporations, and other

 • Develop strong relationships with board members and key volunteers to increase their involvement and support to ensure Scholar Athletes achieves its fundraising goals

-• Contribute to the overall development and improvement of fundraising strategy and actively participate as a member of the SA Executive Leadership Team to help set and achieve organizational goals
+• Oversee and manage fundraising strategy and actively participate as a member of the SA Executive Leadership Team to help set and achieve organizational goals.

-In order to achieve the above outcomes, the Managing Director of Advancement will:
+In order to achieve the above outcomes, the Managing Director of Development will be responsible for: